Last Updated on 14/09/2023 by Barney

 Best Weed Killers for Brambles

-If you are asking yourself ‘what can I use to kill brambles?’ or ‘what kills brambles permanently?’ then you are most likely looking for a chemical solution.
+If you are asking yourself ‘what can I use to kill brambles?’ or ‘what kills brambles permanently without digging?’ then you are most likely looking for a chemical solution.

-However, not all weed killers work with this plant.
-Listed below are two that do!
+However, not all weed killers are up to the task.
+Listed below are two bramble weed killers that do!

-Roundup Tree Stump & Root Killer (glysophate based)
+Roundup Tree Stump & Root Killer (glyphosate based)

-Using Roundup for brambles requires you to mix the product with water and pour / paint it onto the freshly cut bramble canes .
+Using Roundup for brambles requires you to mix the product with water and pour / paint it onto the freshly cut ends of bramble canes .

-Doing this will kill brambles by translocating the herbicide (glyphosate) through to the roots where it will prevent new growth from appearing.
+Doing this will kill brambles by translocating the herbicide (glyphosate) into the bramble roots where it will prevent new growth from appearing.

 Vitax SBK Brushwood Killer (triclopyr based)